punker76/jekyll.jkarger.de/_posts/2014-11-27-mahapps-metro-themes.markdown

 You can change the accent or theme of a `MahApps.Metro` application in different ways.

-All of `MahApp.Metro's` accents and themes are contained within separate resource dictionaries (**Make sure that all file names are spelled correct.
+All of `MahApps.Metro's` accents and themes are contained within separate resource dictionaries (**Make sure that all file names are spelled correct.
 They are Case Sensitive!**).

 You can choose between this available accents